-Change is in the air as we are escalating from the monsoon to the autumn and winters.
+Change is in the air as we are escalating from the dry harsh summer to the soul satiating monsoon .
 As you change your wardrobe every season and make changes to your diet, similarly one should make the necessary changes to the skin care routine as well.
 Severe climate changes have negative impact on the skin and hair, and the changing season these problems aggravate, especially for those with dry skin and rough hair.
 We bring to you some tricks you could follow and include in your lifestyles to be ‘season change ready’ –

 1. Stay Hydrated – First and foremost, no matter what always remember to drink at least two to three litres of water per day, and consume fruits and vegetables that are water based, such as apples, radish and cucumbers.
 These foods can help curb hunger and boost your water intake, to keep you healthy and hydrated all day.

 2. Moisturising – During the changing weather, the outer layer of skin becomes very dry, therefore, it is important to keep the skin moisturized at all times.
 Even if one has oily skin, light moisturizing is a must after cleansing to keep the skin soft and supple.

 3. Sunscreen is mandatory – Many people believe that skin care doesn’t require sunscreen but little do they know that exposure to the sun can fasten ageing.
 Therefore, one must use a sunscreen 15 minutes before stepping out in the sun.
 Also, you can mix plain glycerine with sunscreen as it reduces tanning.

 4. Toning and cleansing – Do not wash your face often with soap.
 Make a daily regime of cleansing and toning.
 Use an Aloe Vera based toner as it has anti- oxidants properties and keeps your skin moisturized all the day.